basarat/typescript-book/docs/javascript/recap.md

 However, it does mean that *you need to learn JavaScript* (the good news is *you **only** need to learn JavaScript*).
 TypeScript is just standardizing all the ways you provide *good documentation* on JavaScript.

-* Just giving you a new syntax doesn't help catch bugs - but might help you write cleaner / less bugs (e.g. CoffeeScript).
+* Just giving you a new syntax doesn't help catch bugs - but might help you write cleaner / fewer bugs (e.g. CoffeeScript).
-* Creating a new language abstracts you too far from your runtimes and communities - but might help on-board you easier if its an already familiar flavour (e.g. Dart - closer for Java / C# devs).
+* Creating a new language abstracts you too far from your runtimes and communities - but might help onboard you easier if it's an already familiar flavour (e.g. Dart - closer for Java / C# devs).

 TypeScript is just JavaScript with docs.